zarr-developers/VirtualiZarr/docs/faq.md

 # FAQ

+## Usage questions

-## I'm an Xarray user but unfamiliar with Zarr/Cloud - might I still want this?
+### I'm an Xarray user but unfamiliar with Zarr/Cloud - might I still want this?

 Potentially yes.